cures-hub/cures-condec-jira/doc/features/change-impact-analysis.md

 ## Calculation of the Estimated Impact Set (EIS)

 During change impact analysis, each knowledge element (i.e. node/vertex) in the knowledge graph is given an **impact value** (i.e. impact factor).
-If [new links are being recommended](link-recommendation.md), developers can choose to also include these new elements in the CIA calculation.
+Developers can choose to include [new links recommended by ConDec](link-recommendation.md) in the CIA calculation.
 High impact values indicate that the element is highly affected by the change and needs to be changed as well.
 The impact value of an element (`elementImpact`) is calculated using the following equation: